adventrtv/m3u8-codec/README.md

 // string =>
 `#EXTM3U
+#A global comment here...
 #EXT-X-VERSION:4
 #EXT-X-TARGETDURATION:10
 #EXT-X-MEDIA-SEQUENCE:0
 #EXT-X-DISCONTINUITY-SEQUENCE:0
 #EXT-X-ALLOW-CACHE:YES
+# A segment comment here...
 #EXTINF:10,
 #EXT-X-BYTERANGE:522828@0
 #EXT-X-PROGRAM-DATE-TIME:2012-12-25T14:12:34.123Z
 #EXT-X-CUE-OUT:20
 hls_450k_video.ts`
 ```
-NOTE: Empty lines and comments have been removed from output.
-The order of tags is not preserved.
+NOTE: Empty lines have been removed from output.
+The order of tags and comments is not preserved.

 ## TODO
   1. Validation: The bones are all there for a more strict validator.
 Each tag definition has `minVersion` `maxVersion`, `allowed` and/or `required` as applicable.
 Just need to run a validation pass once the parsing is complete.
   2.

 ## License